Scott943/ProtoTrade/README.md

 # ProtoTrade

-A Python library for the rapid prototyping of autotrading strategies
+A parallelised Python library for the rapid prototyping of autotrading strategies

 ## Documentation